aishameriane/msc-economics/Thesis/Study/Lit Review/The effects of monetary policy shocks on inequality.md

 * Saiki and Frost (2014) [[article, 2014](https://www.tandfonline.com/doi/abs/10.1080/00036846.2014.962229)] [[working paper, 2014](https://www.dnb.nl/binaries/Working%20Paper%20423_tcm46-307334.pdf)] - expansionary unconventional monetary policy in japan is related to augmented inequality levels.
 * Casiraghi et al (2016) [[article, 2018](https://www.sciencedirect.com/science/article/pii/S0261560617302292)], [[working paper, 2016](https://www.bancaditalia.it/pubblicazioni/temi-discussione/2016/2016-1077/en_tema_1077.pdf)] - "find that recent monetary policy measures have a negligible overall effect on inequality in Italy".

+## Paper contributions

+The paper investigates the effect of _conventional_ monetary policy on a panel of 32 countries (advanced and emerging economies) during the period between 1990-2013.
+More specifically:
+* They "identify the causal effect of monetary policy shocks on inequality" - for this, they used a recent methodology to build the series of unexpected changes in policy rates "that are orthogonal to unexpected changes in growth and inflation";
+* Different from other works, theirs examines a large cohort of countries over a 23 year period;
+* They investigated if there are asymmetries in positive and negative monetary policy shocks.

+## Results

+An unexpected increase of 1% ([100 basis points](https://www.investopedia.com/terms/b/basispoint.asp)) increases inequality (measured by Gini index) in approximately 1.25% in 1 year after the shock, 2.25% after 5 years.
+This effect is said to be economically significant (since Gini index is very stable across time) and is robust when the inequality variable is replaced.

+This effective is larger for positive shocks than in negative shocks.